merenlab/merenlab.org/_posts/anvio/2016-02-27-the-anvio-interactive-interface.md

 <img src="http://i.imgur.com/iGuCRnu.jpg?1" style="margin: 3px;" />
 </div>

 The anvi'o interactive interface is a fully customizable visualization environment that is accessible through an intuitive interface to efficiently visualize complex data.
-It can handle large datasets, and it's [source code](http://github.com/meren/anvio){:target="_blank"} is freely available within the anvi'o platfrom.
+It can handle large datasets, and it's [source code](http://github.com/meren/anvio){:target="_blank"} is freely available within the anvi'o platform.

 Although it is fully integrated with core anvi'o operations detailed in [the metagenomic workflow tutorial]({% post_url anvio/2016-06-22-anvio-tutorial-v2 %}){:target="_blank"}, the visualization environment can be initiated in an *ad hoc* manner by using the `anvi-interactive` program with `--manual-mode` flag, or through anvi'server, without an anvi'o installation.
 In summary, if you have a matrix file, anvi'o may be useful to you to generate high-quality, publication-ready figures with mouse clicks.